rethree/object-satisfies/README.md

 ### object-satisfies

 Tiny helper library written to simplify the task of fine-grained object validation.
-Pretty much what you can get from `ramda/where` or `lodash/conforms` except that it's smaller, prioritizes typings and adds field existence flag to field-level predicates arguments.
+Pretty much what you can do with `ramda/where` or `lodash/conforms` except that it's smaller, prioritizes typings and makes field-level predicates aware of field existence (not just emptiness).

 Given an arbitrary object, e.g.: